Statue / Doll Fetish

 - Inflatable Fetish21/100Inflatophilia · Objects & MaterialsAn erotic interest in inflatable objects such as pool toys, swim rings, rafts, and inflatable suits, valued for their vinyl material, rounded shape, squeak and buoyancy, and the act of inflation.
 It is a benign novelty-object fetish, closely tied to the balloon-fetish (looner) community.21

-From the Ancient Greek ágalma ('statue, image, votive offering') plus the suffix -philia ('love, affinity'), literally 'love of statues'; the related term Pygmalionism derives from the mythical sculptor Pygmalion in Ovid's Metamorphoses, who fell in love with his own ivory carving.
+From the Ancient Greek ágalma ('statue, image, votive offering') plus the suffix -philia ('love, affinity'), literally 'love of statues'; its earliest documented use dates to about 1930.
+The related term Pygmalionism derives from the mythical sculptor Pygmalion in Ovid's Metamorphoses, who fell in love with his own ivory carving.

 inanimate figures · statues & mannequins · object-directed attraction